alexpohl/alexpohl.github.io/_pages/GENIE_summer_school_2025.md

 with:
 - `base-config`: the name of the base-config file, which contains the basic information regarding the model simulation, such as paleogeography, model components, biogeochemical tracers etc.
 - `directory`: the name of the subdirectory containing the user-config file.
-- `user-config`: the name of the user-config file, which contains additional model parameters
+- `user-config`: the name of the user-config file, which contains additional model parameters.
-- `duration`: the run duration in years
+- `duration`: the run duration in years.

 As an example of running GENIE:
 ```